LIBERTY-D/Liberty-D/README.md

 - 💬 LinkedIn:https://www.linkedin.com/in/liberty-daniel-mk
 - 🌐 GitHub: https://github.com/LIBERTY-D

-Thank you for stopping by, and I look forward to connecting with you in the vast world of computer science! 🚀
+Thank you for stopping by! 🚀